xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 through to :ref:`figthird_stage_div_12` in the appendix.
 The first stage and second stage can be viewed in :ref:`figfirst_stage` and :ref:`figsecond_stage`.

 The phase delay of the default filters is 18 output clock cycles.
-This can be shorterned by either using a minimum phase FIR as the final stage decimation FIR and/or by reducing the number of taps on the final stage decimation FIR.
+This can be shortened by either using a minimum phase FIR as the final stage decimation FIR and/or by reducing the number of taps on the final stage decimation FIR.

+.. _section_advanced:
 Advanced filter design
 ......................